treygriffith/connect-mongodb/Readme.md

 ## Options

+You can build your MongoDB connection url passing an object with the following parameters:

   * `dbname` MongoDB db name _'dev' by default_
   * `host` MongoDB server hostname _'127.0.0.1' by default_
   * `port` MongoDB server port _27017 by default_
   * `username` MongoDB server username
   * `password` MongoDB server password

+Or just the url:

+  * `url` MongoDB connection url

+You can also specify where do you want to store your sessions:

   * `collection` MongoDB collection to host sessions. _'sessions' by default_

 ## Example